mmilano/SidePanelCollapse/README.md

 When the side panel is closed using the close button, clicking the backdrop, or using the keyboard (the ESCAPE key), the sidepanel closes using the duration value `durationHide`.

-Normal Bootstrap collapse behavior is to use the same open duration SidePanelCollapse's uniqueness  to optimize the user experience,

-is to override the normal behavior

-The default hide duration is chosen to be fast enough to get out of the way to optimize the user experience be fast enough to get out of the way
+The default hide duration is chosen to be fast enough to get out of the way quickly.

+to optimize the user experience be fast enough to get out of the way